-The film follows Arthur Agee and William Gates, a pair of African-American teenagers who harbor dreams of becoming NBA stars.
+The film follows Arthur Agee and William Gates, a pair of African-American teenagers who harbour dreams of becoming NBA stars.
 St. Joseph High School in Westchester, Illinois, a predominantly white high school, recruits Agee and Gates; Hoop Dreams follows their story.

 Agee and Gates endure 90-minute commutes to school and struggle to adapt to a completely foreign social environment.
 Agee’s family cannot afford the tuition fees, forcing his withdrawal and enrollment in a local public high school.